Big 12 Conference: Tier 3 events

 Historically, the Big 12 allowed members to monetize TV rights for everything not broadcast on national or regional TV channels (tier 3 rights).
-Currently, the conference's tier 3 broadcast rights are bundled as part of the television deal extension starting in the 2025-26 school year, with all of the Big 12's tier 3 rights held by ESPN.
+Currently, the conference's tier 3 broadcast rights are bundled as part of the television deal extension starting in the 2025–26 school year, with all of the Big 12's tier 3 rights held by ESPN.
 As such, schools no longer need to find their own broadcast partners for these events; they are all handled by ESPN.
 These events are primarily broadcast on Big 12 Now/ESPN+, but are also broadcast on other ESPN channels as determined by ESPN.

 Business partnerships and innovation

 The Big 12 has a sponsorship rights partnership with Learfield IMG College.
 The Big 12 announced on September 9, 2022, that it appointed WME Sports and IMG Media, Endeavor companies, to facilitate its global content and commercial strategy.
 Commissioner Brett Yormark stated "We have aligned with a best-in-class team to build a best-in-class business strategy for the Conference".
 November 14, 2022 Big 12 formed a comprehensive business advisor board composed of over three dozen entrepreneurial icons and respective industry leaders.
-From the likes of Monte Lipman the Founder/CEO Republic Records, Steve Stoute Founder/CEO UnitedMasters & Translation, Mark Shapiro President of Endeavor, Gary Vaynerchuk’s VaynerMedia, singer Garth Brooks, NBA legend Jason Kidd, Keith Sheldon President of Entertainment for Hard Rock Cafe International, and Ross Levinsohn Chairman and CEO - The Arena Group & Sports Illustrated.
+From the likes of Monte Lipman the Founder/CEO Republic Records, Steve Stoute Founder/CEO UnitedMasters & Translation, Mark Shapiro President of Endeavor, Gary Vaynerchuk's VaynerMedia, singer Garth Brooks, NBA legend Jason Kidd, Keith Sheldon President of Entertainment for Hard Rock Cafe International, and Ross Levinsohn Chairman and CEO - The Arena Group & Sports Illustrated.

 The Big 12 partnered with creative agency Translation to help build a more contemporary audience and brand.

 Soon after Big 12 Conference made a deal with A Bathing Ape (BAPE) for Championship games.
 The Conference and BAPE worked together to create limited-edition clothing and a camouflaged Big 12 logo throughout the stadium, arena, and uniforms.

-The Big 12 has 11 official corporate partners: Allstate, Children’s Health, Dr Pepper, Gatorade, Grand Caliber, Old Trapper, On Location, Phillips 66, Sonic Hard Seltzer, Sprouts Farmers Market, and Tickets For Less.
+The Big 12 has 11 official corporate partners: Allstate, Children's Health, Dr Pepper, Gatorade, Grand Caliber, Old Trapper, On Location, Phillips 66, Sonic Hard Seltzer, Sprouts Farmers Market, and Tickets For Less.
 There are dozens of other companies engaged as sponsors of the conference.

 Conference Pro Day

 On March 15, 2023, before the NFL draft, the Big 12 announced the first of its kind across all college conferences, being a conference-wide Pro Day.
-Instead of schools hosting separate pro days for their football players, there will be only one conference-wide scouting event before the 2024 NFL draft.
-The event will be held at the Dallas Cowboys training complex, Ford Center at The Star.
-What essentially would be a conference version of the NFL Combine, the Pro Day would be televised on NFL Network.
+Instead of schools hosting separate pro days for their football players, there was only one conference-wide scouting event before the 2024 NFL draft.
+The event was held at the Dallas Cowboys training complex, Ford Center at The Star.
+Essentially a conference version of the NFL Combine, the Pro Day was televised on NFL Network.